-The biggest challenge in generating security tests is how to ensure that the generated tests (1) execute vulnerable API calls made by Apps, (2) trigger the problematic behaviors of Apps, and (3) fail when reported vulnerabilities are not fixed.
-Iannone et al.~\cite{iannone2021toward} recently created a tool SIEGE to generate security tests using EvoSuite~\cite{fraser2011evosuite}---the widely used test generation tool.
-Kang et al.~\cite{kang2022test} built TRANSFER, to generate tests by combining EvoSuite with program analysis techniques (e.g., call graph analysis and program instrumentation).
-Unfortunately, both tools fail to generate security tests most of the time.
-They often spend a lot of time producing irrelevant tests but cannot synthesize the specialized test inputs, code, or oracle to demonstrate proof-of-concept exploits.
-Based on our initial experience with ChatGPT~\cite{ChatGPT}---an artificial intelligence chatbot developed by OpenAI, we found that ChatGPT is able to create programs to satisfy our software requirements described in English.
-Thus, in this project, we explored ChatGPT's capability in generating security tests for Apps with vulnerable dependencies.
+The biggest challenge is ensuring that the generated tests (1) execute those vulnerable APIs called by Apps, (2) trigger any problematic behaviors of Apps, and (3) fail when reported vulnerabilities are not fixed.
+Iannone et al.~\cite{iannone2021toward} and Kang et al.~\cite{kang2022test} created tools to generate tests using EvoSuite~\cite{fraser2011evosuite}, the widely used test generation tool.
+Unfortunately, both tools fail to generate security tests in many cases.
+They often spend much time producing irrelevant tests but cannot synthesize the specialized test inputs, code, or oracle.